 Conflict should be approached with patience and thoughtfulness to avoid harming relationships.

-Making yourself available for the personal and emotional needs of other people.
+Making themselves available for the personal and emotional needs of other people.

 Checking in frequently to make sure people are on the same page.